-During the winter of 2014 I developed and taught course for Elementary school children and their families at the New York Hall of Science.
+During the winter of 2014 I developed and taught a course for Elementary school children and their families at the New York Hall of Science.
 The course was five sessions long and featured five hands on projects to teach children and their families about invasive species.

 Each session was taught on a Saturday morning for two hours.
 The two hours were broken down like this:

 - 15 minutes - families arrive and participating in an activity to get them introduced to the concepts for the day

 - 15 minutes - presentation filled with activities and demonstrations to teach families concepts about invasive species

 - 75 minutes - families build a hands on challenge and participate in the engineering design process: build, test, redesign

 - 15 minutes - families share out their projects and reflect as a group

 Each lesson and hands on project was designed to build on concepts that families had learned the previous weeks.
 The themes for each week were as follows: